-- These subsidiaries are registered as wholly foreign owned enterprises under PRC law. - These subsidiaries are registered as domestic enterprises under PRC law. - This is a fund registered as a limited partnership under PRC partnership law. - This subsidiary is registered as a foreign owned enterprise under PRC law. - These companies were subsidiaries of P&R Holdings and they became joint venture during the year.
-Further details are included in note 42(b) to the financial statements. - (hi) This company and its holding company were acquired by the Group during the year.
+- These subsidiaries are registered as wholly foreign owned enterprises under PRC law. - (ii) These subsidiaries are registered as domestic enterprises under PRC law. - This is a fund registered as a limited partnership under PRC partnership law. - (iv) This subsidiary is registered as a foreign owned enterprise under PRC law. - (v) These companies were subsidiaries of P&R Holdings and they became joint venture during the year.
+Further details are included in note 42(b) to the financial statements. - (vi) This company and its holding company were acquired by the Group during the year.
 Further details are included in note 40 to the financial statements.

-Except for Paliburg Development BVI Holdings Limited and Paliburg Property Development (Shanghai) Co., Ltd., all of the above subsidiaries are indirectly held by the Company.
+Except for Century City BVI Holdings Limited, all of the above subsidiaries are indirectly held by the Company.